dbissell6/GREStudy/README.md

   Utilizing python NLTK library to create questions from list of GRE words.
 The questions are defintion, synoymn, antoymn.
   Finally ~15 books were downloaded from GUTEN.
 Sentences from these books were searched for the GRE words.
   Using these sentences, questions of fill in the blank were created.

+Bugs:
+  Quit button does not work.

+  Game will crash if user clicks the correct answer reveal after an wrong guess.